gitpoap/gitpoap-backend/docs/Auth.md

 }
 ```

 if the code the client sent was valid.
+This new `accessToken` will now have both `githubId` and `githubHandle` filled in.
+If, instead, the code was invalid, the backend will return an error status and the client should continue using the
+previous JWT pair.

 ### Requesting a Token Pair with a Refresh Token